brianfluk/software-engineering-project/iteration-02.review.md

 * The goal of creating a prototype website was met.
 See mockup image for more details. (https://github.com/csc301-fall-2017/project-team-17/blob/master/image_prototype.pdf)
 * We implemented a pdf viewer and tested it versus a few other implementation options.
 This one was kept since it had the least overhead while allowing us to host the pdfs on the node server.
 * The initial chatroom was created and allows multiple users to join and discuss class questions alongside a pdf.
 * The database for both users and chat/ class logs has been created.
-See the db design for more details.
+See the DB design for more details.
 (https://github.com/csc301-fall-2017/project-team-17/blob/master/db/dbDesign.png)